ailan07/Cp202Bonus/README.md

 The decoding code of such a validation string can be found when you inspect the encode/decode html page, which, under the "Sources" tab, one can see the Window "atob" method was used to decode a base 64 encoded string.

+That feeling when you strongly believe you figured out the 1% bonus...
 (｡◕‿◕｡)